 Training and Coaching

 Throughout the award year Edson companies participate in a series of workshops with guest speakers that include successful entrepreneurs and professionals with expertise useful to start-up businesses.
-Furthermore, each venture is provided ongoing entrepreneurial coaching by the Venture Catalyst team and the Edson mentor network.
+Furthermore, each venture is provided ongoing entrepreneurial coaching by the Entrepreneurship & Innovation Group and the Edson mentor network.

 The Edson Student Entrepreneur Initiative has been made possible by an investment of $5.4 million from Orin Edson to the Arizona State University Foundation.
 A lifelong boater, Mr. Edson started a small company out of his garage that he eventually built into Bayliner Marine Corp., the world’s largest manufacturer of pleasure and luxury boats.
 Mr. Edson sold his interest in Bayliner to Brunswick Corporation in 1986.